Updated April 2026

 Liability for guest injury

-Providers that offer policies suitable for Airbnb and short-term rental properties in New Zealand.
+Providers that offer policies suitable for Airbnb and short-term rental properties in Australia.

-AMI is one of NZ's most established insurers, owned by IAG.
-Offers landlord insurance that can accommodate short-term rental properties.
-Strong claims history with a large branch network across New Zealand.
+AAMI is one of Australia's most established insurance brands.
+They offer landlord insurance that can accommodate short-term rental properties.
+Strong claims support with a well-known brand behind the cover.

 Landlord insurance